stefanofa/awesome/TOPICS.md

 *   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
+*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic last-mile 🪁

 *   [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL